omsutar5111/omsutar5111/README.md

 - 👋 Hi, I’m @omsutar5111
 - 👀 I’m currently working as Frontend Devoloper in Infosys
-- 🌱 I've Created projects in Javascript,HTML,CSS,AngularJS
+- 🌱 I've Created projects in Javascript,HTML,CSS,Angular
 - 💞️
 - 📫 How to reach me ...